islamhaqq/UnrealEngineDeepDive/README.md

 third-party libraries that provide implementations of these data structure and algorithms.

 However, Unreal Engine neither uses STL, the C++ Standard Template Library, nor third-parties like Boost, Folly, or Loki.
-It opts for a custom solution for performance benefits.
+It opts for a custom solution for performance benefits and cross-platform support.
 Although it isn't used anywhere in the Engine, many of the custom implementations are inspired by Boost, a popular and powerful data structures and algorithms C++ library that shares similar style to its predecessor STL.
-Many of the third party libraries included by UE, however, do use Boost.
+Some of the third party libraries included by UE, such as SDKs made by Pixar, however do use Boost.

 Note: For an unknown reason there is an import for Boost (`Source/ThirdParty/Boost`).